GrinonBarrett/Taksidos/Core Rules/2=Combat/5=Special Actions.md

 #### Feint
 Reaction
 In response to your own melee attack roll, regardless of the result, you may treat it as a critical failure for the purposes of other creatures' reactions.
-If a creature takes a reaction in response to it, you may perform a melee attack against that reacting creature with advantage if it is in range.
+If a creature takes a reaction in response to the attack, you may perform a melee attack against that reacting creature with advantage if it is in range.
 Any reaction it takes still occurs if valid.
-If no creature performed a reaction in response to it, you attack is resolved as it would normally.
+If no creature performed a reaction in response to it, or you simply don't want to perform the attack against that reacting foe, you attack is resolved as it would normally.
+If the original target reacted, you may choose instead to gain advantage on the original attack against that foe.

 #### Follow-Up
 Reaction